jamesrussellt/Ball-Machine/README.md

   *
 * `Top Level`
   *

+The following folders were used for the creation of the machine and serve no purpose for manufacturing.

+* `2018_Templates`
+  * Manufacturing drawing templates used when creating machine assembly and component drawings.
+* `Images`
+  * Images used for open source documentation.
+* `Man`
+  * CAD model of human used to present machine size.
+* `OldVersions`
+  * A backup of old overwritten files automatically saved when using Autodesk Inventor Software.
+* `Prototype CAD`
+  * A copy of the 'Selection Sort comparator' used to prove design principles.
+  * Is built for larger 40mm balls and may contain other components for design adaptation.

 ## Manufacturing This Machine
 Please see `BOM.xlsx` for full list of sub assemblies and parts required for this machine build.